 The chronicler Commines believed that the Earl of Warwick was ‘like a father’ to Edward IV, but was this really the case?
 David traces the development of their complex relationship, ranging between the 1450s and Warwick’s death at the Battle of Barnet.

 The Hammer of the Scots: Edward I and Scotland

 A talk on Edward I’s attempts to subjugate Scotland, considering his motives, the nature of the ensuing conflict, and the reasons why he ultimately failed.

 In October 1483 Richard issued the fascinating ‘Proclamation for the Reform of Morals’, which denounces his enemies on the basis of their sexual behaviour.
 David reflects on what this might tell us about Richard himself, while also placing the document within a broader historical context.

 Pilgrimage in Late Medieval Scotland

-An engaging introduction to the subject, exploring various aspects of the pilgrim experience (such as motivation and travel).
+An accessible introduction to the subject, exploring various aspects of the pilgrim experience.
 This talk involves discussion of a wide range of sources, including texts, contemporary images and archaeological remains.